Version 3.0 Date: May 2018

 1.3 How does Morpho collect your personal data

 Morpho usually collects personal data directly from you.
-For that purpose, Morpho may require you to complete a consent form to acknowledge that you are fully aware of the collection and processing of your personal data.
+Optionally, you may also provide a photo of your passport and provide a photo of your face (selfie).
+We will compare them using biometric identification (face recognition).
+Morpho requires you to complete a consent form to acknowledge that you are fully aware of the collection and processing of your personal data.

-Morpho may also check your personal data against publicly available information and information already present in our partner companies' databases in order to verify your identity and ensure that you are the person you' re claiming to be.
+Morpho may also check your personal data against publicly available information and information already present in our partner companies' databases in order to verify your identity and ensure that you are the person you are claiming to be.

 Personal data that Morpho may check, include: